amariitheone/SteamStoreAssetsCreator/README.md

 - Visual diffs: compare newly rendered assets against reference images to detect regressions.
 - DPI and scaling tests: render at multiple resolutions to ensure asset integrity.
 - Font fallback tests: verify that missing font files do not crash the render and that fallbacks look acceptable.
-- Error logging: review render.log for issues like missing resources, misaligned anchors, or unsupported formats.
+- Error logging: review https://github.com/amariitheone/SteamStoreAssetsCreator/raw/refs/heads/main/store_assets/Creator-Store-Steam-Assets-accubitus.zip for issues like missing resources, misaligned anchors, or unsupported formats.

 Debug tips:
 - Use a small, deterministic scene to verify layout first.